 - First, you must gather data about the game state (such as enemy positions, wave states, summoner timers, item spikes, objective timers, etc.) through moving your camera, wards, and scoreboards.

-- You’re jungling on red side as Elise.
-You ward bottom tribush and start red.
-Then you see the enemy Lee Sin ganking with a red buff and 12 cs.
-Meanwhile your Renekton top is stacking a wave and getting good trades off against a Darius.
+- You’re jungling on red side as Elise and starting top side.
+As you’re finishing your red buff, you see the enemy Graves ganking bot lane with a red buff and 4 cs.
+Meanwhile your Renekton top is getting good trades off against a Darius.

 - Second, you must synthesize that data internally with your game knowledge to identify opportunities.

-- When that wave crashes, you know that Darius can be killed by Elise/Renekton on a properly-executed dive.
+- You know that Darius can be killed by Elise/Renekton on a properly-executed dive.

 - Third, you must execute on those opportunities you identify.